 We have a six year strategy in place to help us achieve our vision of a just world free from poverty.
 The strategy's core aims are to:

 Remain pre-eminent as a UK fundraiser and measure success by a combination of income levels, public participation figures and creative excellence and high appreciation.

 Grow Comic Relief’s total income by continuing to bring in money outside of the main UK campaigns and by increasing international revenue.

 Deliver an ambitious grants programme aligned with the organisation strategy, communicate it to key stakeholders and demonstrate the difference made with the money raised.

 Run Comic Relief efficiently and transparently, nurture core partnerships and ensure it is fit for the future.

 Support work that encourages creativity and new approaches to delivering change for the disadvantaged people that Comic Relief exists to support.

 Our Grant Making

-Our aim is to bring about real and lasting change by tackling the root causes of poverty and social injustice.
+Comic Relief’s vision is a Just World Free From Poverty, where everyone is safe, healthy, educated and empowered.
+We aim to bring about real and lasting change by tackling the root causes of poverty and social injustice.
 So, to drive this change, we award grants to incredible projects on the ground that work to give people a leg up, not a hand out.